Protect our Parks.

 Reject scare tactics, protect parks.

 Protecting our parks does not mean Sausalito will be subject to "builder's remedy" or fines, the city’s own attorney confirmed this.
-The city has already identified an existing Marinship site that can accommodate the proposed MLK housing.
+We must work with the city to accommodate the proposed MLK housing and ensure concentration is minimized.